 Limitations for Instructors

 While OHS can make grading, especially in large classes, easier for instructors and TAs, but there are also limitations.
 In many cases, instructors have little control over the content being assessed.
-In addition, some systems, especially if students are going directly through the publisher’s website, won’t integrate with the grade book in Blackboard.
+In addition, some systems, especially if students are going directly through the publisher’s website, won’t integrate with the grade book in the learning management system.

 Supports For Instructors